Kikobeats/cold-start/README.md

 This concept has been using for some infrastructure providers, such as:

 - [AWS Lambda](https://mikhail.io/serverless/coldstarts/aws) shutting down λ functions after an inactivity time.
-- [Heroku Dynos](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) go sleep after 30 minutes no web traffic period.
+- [Heroku Dynos](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) sleeping instances after 30 minutes no web traffic activity.

 This library brings you this concept to be applied to any piece of software, like: